Itor-Carlos/todo-list-spring-java/README.md

 # todo-list-spring-java
 A project regarding the practice and study of API REST using Spring

+## Features

+- Save a Todo
+- Get all Todos
+- Get a specific Todo
+- Uptade a specific Todo

 ## Requirements

 1. Java - 1.8.x